Serve an LLM using TPUs on GKE with JetStream and PyTorch

 For Autopilot clusters, it may take a few minutes to provision the required TPU resources.

-4. View the HTTP server logs to check that the model has been loaded and compiled.
+4. View the JetStream-PyTorch server logs to check that the model weights have been loaded and model warmup has completed.
 It might take the server a few minutes to complete this operation.

 kubectl logs deploy/jetstream-pytorch-server -f -c jetstream-pytorch-server